-| Asset Type | Energy Infrastructure (100% wind) |
+| Asset Type | Social Infrastructure (Personal Care Home Portfolio) |

 | Status | Operational |

-| Asset Description | 85% interest in 31 facilities representing 4,718 beds located in Ontario and Manitoba.
-Extendicare is the operator and owns the balance of the equity ownership interest in the portfolio. |
+| Asset Description | 90% interest in a portfolio comprised of seven personal care facilities representing 449 rooms.
+Kirby Group, the largest operator in Newfoundland & Labrador, is the operator and owns the balance of the ownership interests in the portfolio. |

-| Asset Revenues | LTC facilities are licensed, regulated and funded by the provincial governments.
-The provincial governments subsidize the care, programs, supplies and accommodation costs of the residents, who are also typically subject to a co-payment.
-The funding rates paid by the government and the residents to the operators are generally set on an annual basis and differ by province. |
+| Asset Revenues | Personal care facilities are licensed, regulated and funded by the provincial government.
+The provincial government subsidizes the care, programs, supplies and accommodation costs of the residents, who are also subject to a co-payment as determined by a Regional Health Authority conducted financial assessment of incoming residents. |

 | Asset Type | Energy Infrastructure |

-| Asset Description | Nine solar PV facilities in Ontario totalling 101.5 MWdc of aggregate generation capacity located in the municipalities of Smiths Falls, Perth, Coldwater, and Wyebridge.
-The installations were developed under the government's Feed-in-Tariff (FiT) program. |
+| Asset Description | Three solar PV facilities with 41 MWdc of aggregate generation capacity.
+Projects were developed by Canadian Solar Solutions Inc. under the Ontario government’s FIT program. |

 | Asset Revenues | 100% of power produced is sold under 20-year Power Purchase Agreements (PPAs) |